MicrosoftDocs/dataexplorer-docs/data-explorer/create-cluster-database-go.md

     cd azure-data-explorer-go-cluster-management
     ```

-1. The program authenticates using Client credentials.
-You can use the Azure portal of CLI ([az ad sp create-for-rbac](https://docs.microsoft.com/cli/azure/ad/sp?view=azure-cli-latest#az-ad-sp-create-for-rbac) command) to create a service principal - save the client ID, client secret, and tenant ID information for use in the next step.
+1. The program authenticates using client credentials.
+Use the Azure CLI ([az ad sp create-for-rbac](https://docs.microsoft.com/cli/azure/ad/sp?view=azure-cli-latest#az-ad-sp-create-for-rbac) command to create a service principal.
+Save the client ID, client secret, and tenant ID information for use in the next step.

-1. Export required environment variables, including service principal information.
-You will also need to enter your subscription ID, resource group, and the region (location) where you want to create the cluster.
+1. Export required environment variables including service principal information.
+Enter your subscription ID, resource group, and region where you want to create the cluster.

     ```console
     export AZURE_CLIENT_ID="<enter service principal client ID>"